 My Approach to Helping

-You help others; who helps you?
-Professional success may bring more anger, stress, communication challenges.
+You help everyone else, but who helps you?
+Anger, stress, conflict keeping you stuck?
+As you rise in your profession, you might find fewer people you trust, fewer available mentors to help you deal with the increase in responsibility and stress.
+And your friends and family may not really understand your challenges.
 For 30+ years, I've been helping professionals, and families understand the "why" of their struggles and the "what next" strategies that can work right now!

 If your important conversations become angry debates (when all your really wanted was to get your point across- to be heard), if anger, conflict, and stress are hurting you professionally and personally, let's talk about how I can help.
 I know that asking for help might feel like the hardest thing you've ever done.
 I also know that taking that risk could help you feel much better.